- Home

 h - Make a sketch of diagram b on page 10 - Groundwater in Semi Arid regions.
 This links in to your case study on the Great Artesian Basin in Australia.

-Human Uses of the Great Artesian Basin
+Human Uses - Great Artesian Basin

 |